Disinfection Byproducts Update – January 2024

 The Commission has been actively working to reduce HAA5 in the drinking water since 2015, when it initiated a comprehensive planning process to modernize the West Parish Filters Water Treatment Plant.
 While the Commission has regularly optimized existing plant processes to meet regulatory changes over the years, the plant’s last substantial upgrade was in 1974.

 The planning process determined that construction of a new water treatment plant at West Parish Filters is the most effective long-term solution to address regulatory compliance for disinfection byproducts.

-Design of the new treatment plant is currently underway, and construction is anticipated to begin in 2024.
+Design of the new treatment plant will be complete in January 2024 and construction is anticipated to begin later in the year.
 Click here to learn more about the new drinking water treatment plant construction and project schedule.

 Water and Wastewater Infrastructure Renewal Program Interactive Map - Learn more about the new water treatment plant and other water and sewer improvement projects planned throughout our region over the next several years.